MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 For a new team member to have a compatible environment, we start by informing them we are using python 3.9.
-We would ask them to create an new environment by using `conda create -n ‘enviorment name’ python=3.9`
+We would ask them to create a new environment by using `conda create -n ‘environment name’ python=3.9`

 Furthermore, there is a file called requirements which contains all the used libraries and dependencies for this project.
-Thus, we expect them download all the dependencies using `pip install -r requirements.txt`.
+Thus, we expect them to download all the dependencies using `pip install -r requirements.txt`.

-We have our GitHub repository with all of our code, which all members will be working on their own forked version.
+We have our GitHub repository with all of our code, and all members will be working on their own forked version.
 For cloning the repository, they will call the function `git clone https://github.com/<username>/tweet_classification.git`

 To obtain the data used for the project the command `dvc pull` will be used, which would download the raw and processed versions of the data.